Showing posts with label quarterback. Show all posts

 You can also subscribe and listen to Franklin Matters audio on iTunes or your favorite podcast app; search in "podcasts" for "Franklin Matters"

 This session of the radio show shares our “Town Council Quarterbacking” with Town Council Chair Tom Mercer.
-We had our conversation via the Zoom Conference Bridge on Friday, January 19, 2023.
+We had our conversation via the Zoom Conference Bridge on Thursday, February 6, 2025.
+Our conversation condenses the Council meeting of Wednesday night (Feb 5) with a focus on two questions:

 ok, what just happened?